at2005/test/README.md

   -  Use the head attribute to specify how many entries are returned: {head : num}, ie slice list up to that index.

     I would add more optimisations to make this cleaner/quicker/avoid recomputing things, e.g. store dataset + schema instead of recomputing schema each time /data is called.
 I also haven't gotten a chance to implement the last three extra features.
 If I stored the dataset using a JSON object whereby the key was the station ID and the value being the rest of the object, I could easily write code that efficiently fetches the corresponding station from ID and then it's a matter of simply returning/updating the fields/deleting by key.

+  # How to run?
+  Run node index.js to start the server.